pshokrol/SnackStack-Multi-Agent-RAG-System-with-Human-in-the-Loop-and-Voice-Interface/README.md

 ## Notes

-- ChromaDB runs in-memory and rebuilds each session — this is normal
+- ChromaDB runs in-memory and rebuilds each session; this is normal
 - The `.env` file is excluded from version control via `.gitignore`
 - Voice mode requires a working microphone and speakers
-- All LLM inference runs via OpenAI API — no GPU required
+- All LLM inference runs via OpenAI API (no GPU required)

 ---